-SWL & SF in Bulk Bags: Safe Working Load & Safety Factor
+Safe Working Load & Safety Factor for Bulk Bags (FIBC)

 What is Safe Working Load (SWL) in Bulk Bags?

-SWL refers to the maximum weight a bulk bag can safely hold under normal operating conditions.
-Exceeding this weight compromises safety, increasing the risk of bag failure, spills, and accidents.
+SWL is the maximum weight an FIBC can safely carry under normal operating conditions.
+Exceeding this value compromises safety and may cause failure.

 Also Read : PP Bulk Bag vs. PE Bulk Bag - Which One is Best for You?

-The Safety Factor (SF) tells you how much stress a bulk bag can endure before breaking.
-It’s a ratio that compares the bag’s tested breaking strength to its SWL.
+The Safety Factor measures how much more stress a bulk bag can withstand in testing compared to its SWL.

 Also Read : Reusable vs. Single-Use Bulk Bags